 The Blue Mountains Creative Arts Network

 The Wild Mountain Collective is a project of the Blue Mountains Arts Network.
-The Blue Mountains Creative Arts Network (BMCAN) is a community-based NFP that aims to support a vibrant, sustainable, creative arts community through leadership, member services and collaborative partnerships.
+The Blue Mountains Creative Arts Network (BMCAN) is a community-based NFP that aims to support a vibrant, sustainable, inclusive, creative arts community through leadership, member services and collaborative partnerships.
 It does this through a range of activities such as:

 - Auspicing grants for artists